-meet the model told she was “too fat” for the industry
+meet the model who is “too fat” for the industry

-Agnes Hedengård is the model with a BMI of 17.5 (medically underweight) who called out the modelling industry that considered her too big to work.
+Agnes Hedengård is the model with a BMI of 17.5 (medically underweight) who called out the fashion industry that considered her too big to work.

 Did you always want to be a model?